Government incentives for local call centres are failing to make a difference

 With jobs becoming an increasingly scarce commodity its not surprising that any government is keen to offer some incentives to companies promising more local jobs to Aussies.

-Over the past few years there has been several ‘deals’ that have been struck with local and offshore call centre companies all promising to deliver local call centre jobs.
+Over the past few years, there have been several ‘deals’ that have been struck with local and offshore call centre companies all promising to deliver local call centre jobs.

 We’ve reported several times about Vodafone’s commitment to Australian jobs and to their new centre in Tasmania as one shining example.